ML | Multiple Linear Regression using Python

 It is the basic and commonly used type for predictive analysis.
-It is a statistical approach to modelling the relationship between a dependent variable and a given set of independent variables.
+It is a statistical approach to modeling the relationship between a dependent variable and a given set of independent variables.

 These are of two types: